j-richey/ounce-of-rust-design-doc/source/design/public-api.rst

 ----------
 Enum Owner
 ----------
-The owner enumeration indicates which player owns a square, if any.
+The owner enumeration indicates which player owns a position, if any.

 PlayerX
-    Player X owns the square.
+    Player X owns the position.

 PlayerO
-    Player O owns the square.
+    Player O owns the position.

 None
-    No player owns the square.
+    No player owns the position.

 ..  rubric:: Trait Implementations